Find Trade Colleges

 IBMC did well in our overall quality rankings, too.
 It placed #1 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Colorado list.

-Colorado Mesa University came in at #8 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in Colorado ranking.
-Located in the small city of Grand Junction, Colorado Mesa is a public school with a moderately-sized student population.
+Colorado Mesa University did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #8 on the list.
+Located in the small city of Grand Junction, Colorado Mesa is a public college with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at Colorado Mesa are $9,297 a year.

-Intellitec College - Grand Junction landed the #9 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Intellitec College - Grand Junction ranked #9 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Colorado list.
 Intellitec College - Grand Junction is a small private for-profit school located in the city of Grand Junction.

 The average monthly payment of a loan this size is about $72, assuming that the borrower is on a 10-year repayment plan.

-Intellitec College - Colorado Springs landed the #9 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Intellitec College - Colorado Springs is a fairly small private for-profit school located in the large city of Colorado Springs.
+Intellitec College - Colorado Springs did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #9 on the list.
+Intellitec College - Colorado Springs is a small private for-profit school located in the city of Colorado Springs.

 The average amount in student loans that medical assisting majors at Intellitec College - Colorado Springs take out while working on their Undergraduate Certificate is $9,184.